Part B: Information Matching (2026)

 The question can have more than one answer.
 Much of the global funding for restoration is dedicated to developing it as a tool to mitigate climate change, notes restoration ecologist Pedro Brancalion.
 “But if you ask a farmer in Brazil if he or she is concerned about climate change, they would say, ‘No, I am concerned about water,’” he says.
 Their interests as stewards of the land need to be better integrated with those who have the money to support restoration.

 That has been the strongest lesson of all for forest ecologist Robin Chazdon.
 Restoration is about more than what gets planted in the ground, she says.
-“Yes, its about forests, but its really about people.
+“Yes, it’s about forests, but it’s really about people.
 They are the agents of restoration.”

 Matching Questions